JackScottAU/Amethyst/README.md

 This is my operating system hobby project.

+The goal, as much as there is one, is to produce an operating system vaguely similar to Windows 95 (if Windows 95 didn't inherit baggage from DOS and 3.1).
+A feature set might include:

+* Shell and Scripting Language
+* Support for FAT32/ISO9660/EXT2 filesystems on IDE/SCSI/USB devices
+* GUI Windowing System w.
+UI Toolkit
+* TCP/IP Networking Stack
+* GUI User-Mode Applications:
+    * Text Editor
+    * Terminal Emulator

 The system is currently being developed for x86-based PCs, but additional platforms will be supported eventually.
 Eventual platforms will include: